pete001/php-eos-rpc-sdk/README.md

 ## Contributing

 All contributions are welcome!
-Just fire up a PR and pinky swear the code passes the tests, has new tests written to maintain 100% coverage and make sure its PSR-2 compliant:
+Just fire up a PR, make sure you include new tests to maintain 100% coverage and the code style must be PSR-2 compliant:

 ```php
 vendor/bin/php-cs-fixer fix --verbose